-- 20. The Commentary of the 2014 OECD Model Convention contains the following relevant passages The Committee considers that the following part of the Commentary on Article 5 of the 2017 OECD Model Convention is also applicable to Art.
-5(3)(a) of this Model (the modifications that appear in square brackets have been inserted to reflect the differences between the provisions of the two Models).
-As regards paragraph 55 quoted below, however, the Committee notes that where an enterprise undertakes work on a construction site after the construction work has been completed, whether or not pursuant to a guarantee that requires an enterprise to make repairs, the period during which such work is performed would be taken into account together with the work done during the construction period for the purposes of determining whether a permanent establishment exists pursuant to Art.
-5(3)(b). - 1954.
-A site exists from the date on which the contractor begins his work, including any preparatory work, in the country where the construction is to be established, e.g. if he installs a planning office for the construction. [the six subsequent sentences have been moved to new paragraph 55] If an enterprise (general contractor) which has undertaken the performance of a comprehensive project subcontracts all or parts of such a project to other enterprises (subcontractors), the period spent by a subcontractor working on the building site must be considered as being time spent by the general contractor on the building project for purposes of determining whether a permanent establishment exists for the general contractor.
+The Commentary of the 2014-OECD Model Convention contains the following relevant passages:

+19. A site exists from the date on which the contractor begins his work, including any preparatory work, in the country where the construction is to be established, e.g. if he installs a planning office for the construction.
+In general, it continues to exist until the work is completed or permanently abandoned.
+A site should not be regarded as ceasing to exist when work is temporarily discontinued.
+Seasonal or other temporary interruptions should be included in determining the life of a site.
+Seasonal interruptions include interruptions due to bad weather.
+Temporary interruption could be caused, for example, by shortage of material or labour difficulties.
+Thus, for example, if a contractor started work on a road on 1st May, stopped on 1st [August] because of bad weather conditions or a lack of materials but resumed work on 1st [October], completing the road on 1st [January the following year], his construction project should be regarded as a permanent establishment because [eight] months elapsed between the date he first commenced work (1st May) and the date he finally finished (1st [January] of the following year).
+If an enterprise (general contractor) which has undertaken the performance of a comprehensive project subcontracts parts of such a project to other enterprises (subcontractors), the period spent by a subcontractor working on the building site must be considered as being time spent by the general contractor on the building project.
+The subcontractor himself has a permanent establishment at the site if his activities there last more than [six] months.
+54. A site exists from the date on which the contractor begins his work, including any preparatory work, in the country where the construction is to be established, e.g. if he installs a planning office for the construction. [the six subsequent sentences have been moved to new paragraph 551 If an enterprise (general contractor) which has undertaken the performance of a comprehensive project subcontracts all or parts of such a project to other enterprises (subcontractors), the period spent by a subcontractor working on the building site must be considered as being time spent by the general contractor on the building project for purposes of determining whether a permanent establishment exists for the general contractor.
 In that case, the site should be considered to be at the disposal of the general contractor during the time spent on that site by any subcontractor where circumstances indicate that, during that time, the general contractor clearly has the construction site at its disposal by reason of factors such as the fact that he has legal possession of the site, controls access to and use of the site and has overall responsibility for what happens at that location during that period.
-The subcontractor himself has a permanent establishment at the site if his activities there last more than [six] months.
+The subcontractor himself has a permanent establishment at the site if his activities there last more than twelve months.